darshan-kavathe/crypto_bank/readme.txt

 ============
 This project contain sample code for bank-wallet system with following functionality:
-(doubloon is a imaginary crypto-coin and building 1 is a bank) By implementation, all coins have unique id and can be only moved and not copied.
+(doubloon is a imaginary crypto-coin and building 1 is a bank)

+src :By implementation, all coins have unique id and can be only moved and not copied. src2 :Used unique pointers implementation, to ensure only single copy of coin exists.

 Here are the full list of commands:
     debug